Case Study · Senior Capstone, Spring 2022

 05 / Reflection

-Final usability testing surfaced a positive response to the overall layout and information hierarchy, with consistent friction around iconography in the navigation rail.
+Our final usability testing phase surfaced a positive response to the overall layout and information hierarchy, with consistent friction around iconography in the navigation rail.
 Testers responded well to the efficient layout and the project's premise as a centralized resource.
 With more iteration time, the next priority would have been an icon labeling system or hover-state treatment to reduce learning curve.

-Goal-Directed Design's emphasis on personas and user flows kept the work grounded — every design decision traced back to either Hector's need for depth or Arlie's need for accessibility.
+Goal-Directed Design's emphasis on personas and user flows kept the work grounded, and every design decision traced back to either Hector's need for depth or Arlie's need for accessibility.
 If I were to approach this again, I'd allocate more time for usability testing in the high-fidelity phase.
-The iconography confusion that surfaced late could have been caught earlier with more iteration cycles, particularly around the navigation rail.
+The iconography confusion that surfaced late could have been caught earlier with more iteration cycles.

 Interactive Figma prototype · Spring 2022